torockel/missMethods/README.md

 status](https://github.com/torockel/missMethods/workflows/R-CMD-check/badge.svg)](https://github.com/torockel/missMethods/actions)
 <!-- badges: end -->

-The goal of missMethods is to make the comparison of missing data methods via simulation easier.
+The goal of missMethods is to make the creation and handling of missing data as well as the evaluation of missing data methods easier.

 ## Installation